ascsoftw/tall-crud-generator/README.md

 - Pagination
 - Sorting
 - Searching
-- Modal Add
+- Add Form in Modal
-- Modal Edit
+- Edit Form in Modal
-- Modal Delete
+- Delete with Modal Confirmation
 - Validations
+- Configure the Order of Columns in Listing
-- Form Field Type
+- Configure Field Type for Form
-- Display Order for Fields
+- Configure the Orderiner for Form Fields
 - Flash Messages
 - Configuring No. of Records Per Page
-- Dropdown to change no. of Records Per Page
+- Display Dropdown to change no. of Records Per Page
 - Relations: BelongsTo & BelongsToMany in Listing & Form
 - Display Related Fields in the Listing using Eager Loading
-- Display Count in the Listing using Eager Loading Count
+- Display Count of Related Fields in the Listing using Eager Loading Count
+- Having the Ability for User to Show / Hide Columns on Listing

 ## Roadmap